 Here is a short YouTube video introducing the kx2Amplifier https://youtu.be/89RhwuGUb0o

-The kx2-Amplifier (hereinafter just called the ‘kx2’) takes the original kx-Amplifier released in 2018 and irons out some wrinkles reported by a few builders – full details in the presentation linked to further below – and also enhances the overall performance significantly.
+The kx2-Amplifier (hereinafter just called the ‘kx2’) takes the original kx-Amplifier released in 2018 and irons out some wrinkles reported by a few builders – full details in the presentation linked to above – and also enhances the overall performance significantly.

-The build document linked to further down includes a comprehensive set of distortion and noise measurements using the Quant Asylum QA401 Audio Analyzer.
+The build document above includes a comprehensive set of distortion and noise measurements using the Quant Asylum QA401 Audio Analyzer.